XiangruL/Operating-Systems/README.md

 ```

 - sys_getpid: intuitive
-- sys_waitpid/__exit: who should destroy all child's structures, whose lock and cv should parent and child use (in our implementation, child structure can be destroyed by either waitpid or exit func based on whether child exits before parent wait)
+- sys_waitpid/__exit: who should destroy all child's structures, whose lock and cv should parent and child use? (in our implementation, child structure can be destroyed by either waitpid or exit func based on whether child exits before parent wait)
 - sys_fork: copy trapframe, copy addrspace, allocate a new proc structrue for child then call `threadfork()`.
-Since all tests related to fork are hard to debug  and error messages are not so useful, so the first step is convincing yourself there is no error, like NULL pointer usage, in all of your syscall functions.
+Since all tests related to fork are hard to debug  and error messages are not so useful, so the first step is convincing yourself there is no obvious logic error in all of your syscall functions.
 - enter_forked_process: refer to `syscall.c`, must do this `tf->tf_epc += 4`, otherwise, child will start at where parent stopped, which is sys_fork.
 So child will restart to do exactly same thing over and over again.
 And you should refer to `trap.c` for using `mips_usermode()`
 - sys_execv: the most complicated part from ASST 1, tips from [Jinhao's bolg (it's an archive)](http://web.archive.org/web/20130924003646/http://jhshi.me/2012/03/11/os161-execv-system-call/)
   - Copy arguments from user space into kernel buffer